colonyamerican/iso-fetch/README.md

 Transports to other servers/clients are very welcome.
 A transport needs to export two functions, `request` and `init`.
 Both accept a single `Object` and are used to post the request and initialize the transport, respectively.

+Remember that only the reply contents has to be passed down the promise chain to the handler, the rest of the parameters (currently `statusCode` and `headers`) are need to be bound to this.

+When in doubt, consult the `hapi` and `jquery` transports.